15 Things You Might Not Know About Brave New World

 Aldous Huxley’s 1932 classic Brave New World is arguably one of the most inventive novels published in the 20th century.
 In case you haven’t taken a trip to Huxley’s World State in quite some time, here are a few interesting facts about the novel’s inspiration and the legacy it spawned.

 Before creating his most famous work, Huxley was mostly known as a satirist.
 His early novels Crome Yellow, Antic Hay, and Those Barren Leaves had served as send-ups of the avant-garde communities of the 1920s.
-When he began work on the project that would ultimately become Brave New World, Huxley was envisioning a loose and affectionate parody of the Wellsian utopia in the science fiction works of H. G. Wells, notably A Modern Utopia, Men Like Gods, and The Sleeper Awakes.
+When he began work on the project that would ultimately become Brave New World, Huxley was envisioning a loose and affectionate parody of the Wellsian utopia in the science fiction works of H. G. Wells, like A Modern Utopia, The Sleeper Awakes, and especially Men Like Gods.

 While the author’s debut novel Crome Yellow was by no means a dystopian parable, the satire gave Huxley a chance to form the ideology he would later explore.
 At one point in Crome Yellow, the story’s resident cynic, Mr. Scogan, enchants his company with a diatribe about a future strikingly similar to that which Huxley would come to create for Brave New World:

-Though he was born and raised in a small market town in Surrey, Huxley was affected by a visit to the United States in the 1920s.
+Though he was born and raised in a small market town in Surrey, England, Huxley was affected by a visit to the United States in the 1920s.
 San Francisco’s youth culture made an especially large impact on the author.
 His indignation over what he saw as epidemics of consumerism and promiscuity in the city would inform Brave New World’s key themes.
-Disapproval of the California lifestyle notwithstanding, Huxley ended up moving to Hollywood in 1937.
+Disapproval of the California lifestyle notwithstanding, Huxley ended up moving to California in '30s.

-While Huxley considered his principal literary influences to be H. G. Wells and D. H. Lawrence, many scholars agree that the writer’s scientific leanings can be traced to Indian-British physicist, geneticist, and biologist J. B. S. Haldane.
-One can find specific forerunners to the science fiction concepts of Brave New World in Haldane’s 1924 text Daedalus; or, Science and the Future, which engages topics like transhumanism (that is, the synthetic control of human genetics and evolution) and in vitro fertilization.
+While Huxley considered his principal literary influences to be H. G. Wells and D. H. Lawrence, many scholars agree that the writer’s scientific leanings can be traced to physicist, geneticist, and biologist J. B. S. Haldane.
+One can find specific forerunners to the science fiction concepts of Brave New World in Haldane’s 1924 text Daedalus; or, Science and the Future, which engages topics like transhumanism (a word coined by Aldous's brother, Julian, which means the synthetic control of human genetics and evolution) and in vitro fertilization.

 After interacting with all of these influences that went into Brave New World, Huxley set to work writing his story in 1931.
 He completed the novel in just four months.

-Condemning the originality of his own 1952 debut novel Player Piano, Vonnegut admitted to casually swiping the general premise from Brave New World.
+Commenting on the originality of his own 1952 debut novel Player Piano, author Kurt Vonnegut admitted to casually swiping the general premise from Brave New World.
 He softened the blow of his self-directed castigations, however, by asserting that Huxley had done the very same with Zamyatin’s We.
 As Vonnegut told Playboy in 1973, "I cheerfully ripped off the plot of Brave New World, whose plot had been cheerfully ripped off from Yevgeny Zamyatin's We."